FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 ## Motivation

-For me it is often a joyful sight to see how young, up and coming data scientists jump right into the feature engineering when facing some new supervised learning problem... but it also makes me contemplating.
+For me it is often a joyful sight to see how inexperienced, up and coming data scientists jump right into the feature engineering when facing some new supervised learning problem... but it also makes me contemplating.
 So full of vigour and enthusiasm, they are often completely absorbed by the idea of minimizing whatever error measure they were given or maybe some random one they chose themselves, like the [root-mean-square error].